mineiros-io/terradude/README.md

   ]
 }
 ```
-Globals do not allow variable interpolation of any kind
+The `globals` block supports functions and variable interpolation for
-but supports function interpolation.
+the `terradude` namespace.

 ### `terraform {}`
 ```